Christiana Lutheran Church

 Since 1871 Christiana has been served by 25 pastors and 4 seminarians.
 The current pastor, the Rev. Carl M. Haynes began serving in January 1992.

-The disciples at Christiana are currently involved in bringing into reality a $2.2 million building that combines an outdoor pavilion and a fellowship hall w/kitchen both under one roof.
-We are calling it the Beacon Center as it will be primarily used as a community outreach facility.
-It will include adding more parking spaces and redoing the road between the church and cemetery are also in the plan.
+In the 2010's, The disciples at Christiana set forth in completing the "Brighten the Beacon" Campaign, which involved bringing into reality a $2.2 million building that combines an outdoor pavilion and a fellowship hall w/kitchen both under one roof.
+In addition to its use as a Church Fellowship Hall, it will also bear the name "Beacon Center" as it will be primarily used as a community outreach facility.
+The addition of more parking spaces and redoing the road between the church and cemetery were also included in the plan.

 Nathan Brown House